 If you need a friendly ear, someone to chat with or peer support, Nyyti is an organisation supporting students’ mental health and life management skills.
 In addition, the chaplains of the University of Helsinki are there for you, regardless of your religious background and convictions.

-For students who are parents, Little HYY provides a cheap childcare service.
+For students who are parents, Little HYY provides a cheap temporary childcare help.
 You can bring your child to the childcare for max. four hours per day, for example during a lecture or an examination.